cdoorenweerd/Rubinoff_etal_UH_Systematics_class/20190917_IQTree/iqtree_handout.md

 # IQ-Tree homework assignment

 Now that our environment is set-up, we can prepare the input files.
 An example slurm script (YOU WILL NEED TO MODIFY THIS) and several aligment files for you to choose from are provided.
-Use a text-editor to verify and prepare your multisequence alignment file and slurm script with the appropriate IQ-Tree parameters to run.
+Use a text-editor to verify and prepare your multisequence alignment file and slurm script with the appropriate IQ-Tree parameters to run a MAXIMUM LIKELIHOOD analysis with BRANCH SUPPORT.
 Use sftp (Filezilla or Cyberduck) to move the files to the cluster and start a run.

 ALWAYS START SLURM JOBS FROM WITHIN THE ```lus_scratch``` FOLDER!!!